 Jaguar van Paemel is a 2009 Belgian Warmblood stallion, bred by top Brussels breeders, Luc Van Eeckhoudt and Karin Verdeyen of Stoeterij Van Paemel.
-They kept him for his first decade, during which time he was approved by Zangersheide ( in 2012) where the jury considered him “one of the best stallions.”
+They kept him for his first decade, during which time he was approved first at BWP, and then by Zangersheide ( in 2012) where the jury considered him “one of the best stallions.”

 Jaguar went on to prove himself physically capable of sustaining a rigorous international showjumping career, while siring many foals for the Europeans who watched him go.

 In March of 2019, Jaguar came to America.

 Jaguar’s sire, Cicero Z, was also bred by Stoeterij Paemel.
 His dam, Sissi, is by Sandro.

 For more about Jaguar’s breeder, and his bloodlines, please click here for his Pedigree page.